cosme12/SimpleCoin/README.md

 - Run ```miner.py``` to become a node and start mining
 - Run ```wallet.py``` to become a user and send transactions (to send transactions you must run a node, in other words, you must run ```miner.py``` too)

-> Important: DO NOT run it in the python IDLE, run it in console.
-The ```miner.py``` use parallel process that don't work in the python IDLE.
+> Important: DO NOT run it in the python IDLE, run it in your console.
+The ```miner.py``` uses parallel processing that doesn't work in the python IDLE.

 ## How this code work?